 5S Shitsuke or Sustain, Stage 5

-Without a culture that drives this process and continues to make improvements these changes are doomed to fail.
-Shitsuke, the most avoided and most difficult stage is that of sustaining the efforts.
+Without a culture that drives this process and continues to make improvements, these changes are doomed to fail.
+Shitsuke, the most avoided and most difficult stage, is that of sustaining the efforts.
 Everyone from cleaner to the CEO should be 100% committed to making this change part of everyday life.
 The benefits of 5S are huge if implemented correctly, don’t lose them.
 This is a foundation stone to making lean manufacturing improvements to your business, it is about lean management as much as lean production.

-cleaning, audits, etc. All management should participate in audits and in observing the cells on a regular basis to show their continuing commitment to this process.
+There should be a 5S “storyboard placed in each area showing how this process was conducted, standard operating processes, audits, etc. This will maintain the memory of what was done and prompt the continuation of the cleaning, audits, etc. All management should participate in audits and in observing the cells on a regular basis to show their continuing commitment to this process.

 5S Posters and 5S Pocket Guides

-The pocket guides are very useful, containing all of the information about 5S on a handy pocket sized card that you can refer to easily.
+The pocket guides are very useful, containing all of the information about 5S on a handy pocket-sized card that you can refer to easily.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.